China sovereign fund CIC profit soars on record overseas returns

-Profit rose to $103.62 billion from $75.34 billion a year ago for CIC, a shareholder in China’s largest banks such as China Development Bank Corp [CNDBKH.UL] as well as Industrial and Commercial Bank of China Ltd (601398.SS)(1398.HK).
+Profit rose to $103.62 billion from $75.34 billion a year ago for CIC, a shareholder in China’s largest banks such as China Development Bank Corp as well as Industrial and Commercial Bank of China Ltd.

 CIC’s total investment income was $114.46 billion, versus $83.03 billion in 2016, its 2017 report showed on Monday.